The Boring Company: History

 In early 2018, the Boring Company was spun out from SpaceX and into a separate corporate entity.
-Early employees came from a variety of different backgrounds, including those from SpaceX.
-The company began designing its own tunnel boring machines, and completed several tests in Hawthorne, California.
-The Hawthorne test tunnel opened to the public on December 18, 2018.
+Early employees came from a variety of backgrounds, including those from SpaceX.
+The company completed several tests in Hawthorne, California and showcased a test tunnel on December 18, 2018.

 After raising US$113 million from Musk himself, supplemented by TBC merchandise sales during 2018, the Boring Company sold $120 million in stock to venture capital firms in July 2019.

 By November 2019, Steve Davis had become company president after leading efforts for Musk since 2016.
-Davis was one of the earliest hires at SpaceX (in 2003) and has twin master's degrees in particle physics and aerospace engineering, as well as degrees in finance and mechanical engineering.
+Davis was one of the earliest hires at SpaceX (in 2003) and has master's degrees in particle physics and aerospace engineering, as well as degrees in finance and mechanical engineering.
 In November 2020, TBC announced hiring for positions in Austin, Texas, and by December 2020 had leased two buildings in a 14 acres industrial complex northeast of Austin, approximately 16 miles north of Texas Gigafactory.

 On April 20, 2022, the company announced an additional $675 million Series C funding round, valuing the company at approximately $5.675 billion.
 The round was led by Vy Capital and Sequoia Capital, with participation from Valor Equity Partners, Founders Fund, 8VC, Craft Ventures, and DFJ Growth.
 In 2022, the company was cited by the Texas Commission on Environmental Quality for five violations of Texas environmental regulations.

 Sometime before April 2023, the company moved their headquarters and engineering facilities to Bastrop, Texas, approximately 25 miles east of Texas Gigafactory.

-Promotional merchandise
+Musk has previously addressed the question of whether the company would use its technology to build a base on Mars to avoid radiation.
+While SpaceX President and COO Gwynne Shotwell stated that such an application could be a good idea, Musk also has suggested that the company's tunneling technology could potentially be used in the development of future settlements on Mars.

+Promotion

+Merchandise

 In 2018, the company began offering 20,000 "flamethrowers" for preordering.
 The "flamethrower" was a blow torch shaped to look like a gun and is legal in all U.S. states except Maryland.
 All 20,000 "flamethrowers" were sold in just a few days.
 After customs officials said that they would not allow imports of any items called "flamethrowers", Musk announced that he would rename them to "Not-A-Flamethrower" since the devices were in fact akin to roofing torches.
 Musk announced separate sales of a fire extinguisher, which he described as "overpriced... but this one comes with a cool sticker".